rust-lang/rust/src/doc/reference.md

 rather than referring to it by name or some other evaluation rule.
 A literal is a form of constant expression, so is evaluated (primarily) at compile time.

-The optional suffix is only used for certain numeric literals, but is reserved for future extension, that is, the above gives the lexical grammar, but a Rust parser will reject everything but the 12 special cases mentioned in [Number literals](#number-literals) below.

 #### Examples

 ##### Characters and strings